Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Introduction

 Inter-slice handover is a new form of handover.
-As shown in Figure \ref{fig: Scenario}, unlike the horizontal handovers, the inter-slice handover may not always be event-triggered.
-Also, it may not always involve the physical mobility of the User Equipment (UE), as is the case with vertical handovers.
+Unlike the horizontal handovers, the inter-slice handover may not always be event-triggered.
+Also, similar to vertical handovers, the inter-slice handovers may not always involve the physical mobility of the User Equipment (UE).
 Hence, the users/UEs belonging to any service type may require to undergo inter-slice handovers for a number of reasons.
-Some of these are listed and described in Table 1, which include varying slice characteristics both at Core Network and Radio Access Network (RAN), service/application requirements, user/slice owner preferences etc. As indicated in the table, these causes may either force the network to trigger the inter-slice handover (i.e., Network triggered inter-slice handover) or the user/UE itself (i.e., UE-Initiated inter-slice handover).
-As a general principle, a user/UE will undergo inter-slice handover only to a slice belonging to the same service type.
-This may occur as a standalone event or as a result of a horizontal or a vertical handover as shown in Figure \ref{fig: Scenario}.
+As shown in Fig. \ref{fig: Scenario}, the inter-slice handover may occur as a standalone event or as a result of a horizontal or a vertical handover.

-The dynamics of inter-slice handovers among slices of a specific service type may be significantly divergent from others.
-While there will be similarities, different slices will have their own service type-specific inter-slice handover dynamics as well.
+The communication services for different service types impose highly diverse requirements on the network.
+The tailored slices designed to meet these requirements will naturally have their own service-type specific inter-slice handover dynamics.
+Therefore, the inter-slice handover dynamics will be significantly divergent for slices belonging to different service types.
 For example, most of the MIoT UEs will be stationary or will have very low mobility \cite{NetSlicingSURVEY2017}, so the inter-slice handovers triggered due to horizontal handovers are less likely.
 Such scenarios, however, are expected to occur routinely for UEs belonging to, for instance, eMBB or V2X use cases.
-Likewise, the core URLLC and V2X slices are expected to be deployed closer to users/UEs through edge technologies to achieve lower network delays.
+Likewise, the core URLLC and V2X slices are expected to be deployed closer to the UEs through edge technologies to achieve lower network delays.
 This may not always be the case for eMBB or MIoT UEs.
-Without specifically addressing inter-slice mobility dynamics of specific service types, our work in this article focuses on the fundamentals of inter-slice handovers.
+Table \ref{tab: ISHOCauses} lists some example factors that can possibly trigger inter-slice mobility in different service types.
+In this article, however, we focus on the fundamental operational aspects of the inter-slice handovers without addressing the inter-slice mobility dynamics of any specific service type.